greenelab/deep-review/all-sections.md

 identify biases.
 We discuss the challenge of model interpretability more completely in the discussion section.

-###### Temporal Patient Trajectories

-Traditionally, physician training programs justified long training hours by citing increased continuity of care and learning by following the progression of a disease over time, despite the known consequences of decreased mental acuity and quality of life [@XJw23xy0; @wzfGJdXI; @nPRpl05n; @17hjNSIIc].
+###### Applications of Deep Learning to Longitudinal Analysis

+Traditional longitudinal analysis of large population cohorts, that have been prospectively followed either from birth, or the onset of particular conditions, have yielded important insights into the development of disease, and the factors contributing to health status, for example the Farmingham Heart Study in the US, and the Avon Longitudinal Study of Parents and Children in the UK.
 Yet, a common practice in EHR-based research is to take a point in time snapshot and convert patient data to a traditional vector for machine learning and statistical analysis.
-This results in significant signal losses as timing and order of events provide insight into a patient's disease and treatment.
+This results in significant signal losses as timing and order of events provide insight into a patient's disease and treatment [@6RHepB1T].
 Efforts to account for the order of events have shown promise [@ogs3PPp7] but require exceedingly large patient sizes due to discrete combinatorial bucketing.
-Lasko et al.
-[@FLX0o7bL] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
+Lasko et al. [@FLX0o7bL] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
 More recently, deep learning has shown promise working with both sequences (Convolutional Neural Networks) [@Ohd1Q9Xw] and the incorporation of past and current state (Recurrent Neural Networks, Long Short Term Memory Networks)[@HRXii6Ni].
 This may be a particular area of opportunity for deep neural networks.
 The ability to discover relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction